 A. It is up to the individual participant to seek contributions from their employers, or from local organizations.
 With any contribution, participants should know that the employer or organization will expect some return on their investment.
 For example, if employers agree to pay part of the fee, it is often with a commitment from the participant to remain employed with them for a certain number of years.
 Tuition fees are also tax deductible and receipts are issued by the University of Guelph's Office of Open Learning each February during the program.
+There are some educational funding programs available through the government.

 Primary Producers who show a need for financial support and/or Northern Ontario participants, with unusually high travel costs, are eligible to apply for a R. J. McLaughlin Award.
 Also, other participants in financial difficulty may be eligible for a grant of up to 20% available through the ROI's emerging leaders' fund.
+There are some educational funding programs available through the government.